Gifted and Talented Education (GATE) Program

 The GATE program offers an after-school program focusing on GATE Festival preparation.
 Teachers serving as GATE Festival Facilitators guide students through project selection and application of the dimensions of depth and complexity (key GATE concepts) to their projects.

 The GATE Festival gives students the opportunity to share and showcase their interests and talents with family and community members.
-The 2019-2020 GATE Festival will be held at Pioneer on March 19, 2020.
+The 2020-2021 Virtual GATE Festival will be held in March.

 GATE Summer Academy

 The GATE Summer Academy is a one week program for 3rd-7th grade GATE students that focuses on enrichment.
 Students participate in engaging and challenging hands-on simulations and activities.
-The GATE Summer Academy is scheduled to run from June 15, 2020 to June 19, 2020.
+The GATE Summer Academy is scheduled to run from TBA.

 Parent Advisory Committee